 This module addresses one of the three course aims, namely to enable an informed critique of adopted curriculum, their limits and potentials and secondly to familiarise you with core curriculum design skills.
-There is a degree of personalisation: you will choose one of three 'masterclass' options to deepen and broaden your understanding of an aspect of the course.
-The three areas we are focusing on are: curriculum design, assessment design and differentiation of training (with a focus on trainees experiencing difficulties).

 The module explicitly addresses GMC Standards S5.1 and S5.2 which sit in Theme 5, developing and implementing curricula and assessments (see figure below).
 In addition, you will explore issues that relate to Theme 1 (Learning Environment and Culture) and Theme 2 (Educational Governance and Leadership).